1. Home

 Search Integration Tool

-The ‘Search’ tool at the top right of the Integration ‘tree’ is used to search and will retrieve matches from:
+The ‘Search’ tool at the top right of the Integration ‘tree’ is used to search and retrieve matches the flowing information:

 The search results appear as follows: